 7. Be clear on what you want.
 Make sure that you ask clear questions explaining what you want from the recipient, as Karla Brandau, author of Email Survival Skills and Owner of It’s Time for Results, underlines.
 In case that the topic is pretty complex or seems that it would turn into a discussion, just choose another communication method or meet F2F.

 9. Use templates.
-Another tip you would be thankful of following is to create your very own templates in order to respond speedy in frequently asked questions and/or requests.
+Another tip you would be thankful for following is to create your very own templates in order to respond speedily to frequently asked questions and/or requests.
 This strategy has been followed and verified having positive results by Angie Nelson of The Work at Home Wife and Kevin Adkins of Kenmore Law Group.

-10. Use reminders, schedulers and BCCs.
-Snooze an email reminder, schedule emails for later sending, send massive emails that seem to be personal and use apps that help you connecting an email with an event or create a new one.
+10. Use reminders, schedulers, and BCCs.
+Snooze an email reminder, schedule emails for later sending, send massive emails that seem to be personal, and use apps that help you connect an email with an event or create a new one.
 These are some great ways that Jen Skene, Director of Operations at MixMax, has suggested.

 Email should not be our personal headache and these strategies will help you avoid burnout and work smart and effectively with your mailbox.

 These were only the start and prepare yourself for the sequel of this article with Actions to do in order to reach Inbox Zero.